 Dive beneath the waves by day and by night.
 Cozy up around a bonfire to get in touch with your inner beach bum.
 Nothing compares to a few days disconnecting to connect with the wonders of the Caribbean Sea.
 Slip on your dive fins and get ready to enjoy endless pleasure of a resort where everything is always included, always, unlimited!

 Immerse yourself in five days of exhilarating aquatic adventures at the award-winning Luxury Included® Beaches Turks & Caicos!
 Plunge into endless blue waters to hunt for treasure.
-Come face to face with the infamous Lionfish.

 West Caicos formerly known as Belle Island with only eleven square miles makes it perfect for viewing most of the island from to the top bridge of our Newton dive boats.
 The island offers beautiful low shore cliffs and a five mile long beach where snorkelers and beach bathers can enjoy.